Amphetamines are stimulant drugs that are used to treat certain medical conditions, but are also subject to abuse.

 - Amphetamines suppress appetite and some people misuse amphetamines to lose weight.

-- An overdose can cause extreme agitation, delirium, and a life-threatening heart attack or stroke.
+- An overdose can cause extreme agitation, delirium, and a life-threatening high body temperature, heart attack, or stroke.

 - Urine tests can detect most amphetamines.